-If you don’t want to keep international audience waiting for your iOS App, you have to understand that its proper localization requires formal, technical and operational comprehension.
-Wow, that probably sounded super serious and discouraging… But one thing!
-I promise I will make it a whole lot easier on theoretical level, so when you finally sit down to practice, it will a piece of cake.
-Shall we?
+If you don’t want to keep the international audience waiting for your iOS App, you have to understand that its proper localization requires formal, technical, and operational comprehension.
+Let’s dive into the nitty-gritty details of iOS app l10n to understand all of these aspects!

 iOS App l10n: Technicalities

 In the iOS App, text strings are located in the .nib files.
 Each language version of the app has one by default.
 Consequently, users who change the language version of your app are loading .nib file along with the content inside the mobile platform.

 Developers can create strings files manually or programmatically (depending on the needs) through convenient localization string loading macros, as described in Apple’s Resource Programming Guide.
 This way content editing does not touch the app’s code as the infrastructure separates strings from it and places them into resource files where they can be localized easily.

 The .nib files are placed on the master server and need to be distributed to all instances of your app, during every update, to every mobile device.
 This distribution can be managed and versioned effectively through systems like GitHub or Bitbucket (but for now just remember that this option is available, we will get back to this).

 Now, surprise!
 It turns that transporting .nib files from the master server to a translation provider can be fully automated:

 This is basically a huge problem-solver: no more poking around in your code repositories to make edits in the content (and messing everything up).